DFE-Digital/login.dfe.public-api/README.md

 {
-	"name": "The display name of the application", "description": "A description of what the application does", "redirectUris": [
+	"name": "The display name of the application", "description": "A description of what the application does", "consentTitle": "Override for the content at the top of the Consent Screen", "consentBody": "Override for the content of the Consent Screen", "redirectUris": [
 	    "https://endpoint.one/auth/cb",
 	    "https://endpoint.two/login/callback"
 	]
 }
 ```
+*Note on Consent Template Overrides*
+Two params allow for overriding of the content displayed to users in the Consent Screen, the title and the body (everything else is static as per the current form design).
+The override value is a string that has two (optional) dynamic values.
+e.g. `consentTitle="Do you want to allow {{applicationName}} to send data to us for {{roleScope}}"`

 The structure of an application is as follows: